 11: The Naming

-“Okay!
-Okay!”
-I shout to the crowd in the main hall, trying to get them to look in the same direction while they jockey for position among the bleacher seats.
+“Okay.
+Okay,” I shout to the crowd in the main hall, trying to get them to look in the same direction while they jockey for position among the bleacher seats.
 That was a mistake, putting out any kind of seats because now they’re trying to sort themselves by rank.
 I’m not sure what constitutes pirate rank.
 How many ships you’ve plundered?
 Slaves taken?
 People murdered?
 Maybe something simple like height?
 Dammit, we should have just put me up high and them down in a pit, which is where they all belong anyway.

-“Welcome to the team and all that!”
-I tell them.
+“Welcome to the team and all that,” I tell them.
 “This is the part where we introduce ourselves, and do some inner team building to make sure we get off to a nice start.
 Well, that’s not gonna happen.
 Why?
 Not because you might try to kill each other, but because we don’t have the time.
 We play our first game in a week.
-One goddamn week!
-Other teams in the Tournament have had years to find the cohesion that will carry them to victory.
+One goddamn week.
+Other teams in the tournament have had years to find the cohesion that will carry them to victory.
 I expect you to have it from the start.
 And to help in that regard, I’d like to introduce our offensive coordinator.”

 Jager steps forward with his sizeable arms folded across his sizeable chest.
 His necklace of teeth rests above his scarred knuckles.
 He’s wearing a bright orange polo.
-“From this point forward,” he says, “until we win the Tournament, all blood feuds are suspended.”
+“From this point forward,” he says, “until we win the tournament, all blood feuds are suspended.”

 “What happens if we lose?” someone calls.